2017 Christy Ring Cup: General Information

+Personnel and kits

 Round 1

 All eight teams play in Round 1.

 Round 2

 Round 2A

 Contested by the four winners of Round 1.
 The winning teams advance to the semi-finals, the losing teams to the 'official' quarter-finals.

 Round 2B

 Contested by the four losers of Round 1.
 The winning teams advance to the quarter-finals, The two losing teams contest the Relegation Playoff.

 Quarter-finals

 The two losers of round 2A (who won a match and lost a match) play the two winners of round 2B (who lost a match and won a match).
 These two matches are referred to as quarter-finals, with the winners playing the winners of round 2A in the semi-finals.

 Semi-finals

 The winners of round 2A play the winners of the two quarter-finals.

 Final

 The winners of this year's Christy Ring Cup (tier 2) enter this year's All-Ireland Senior Hurling Championship in the preliminary round of the All-Ireland qualifiers (passed at GAA congress in February 2017).
 They are also promoted to play in the qualifier group of next year's Leinster Senior Hurling Championship.